menacingsoul/new-portfolio/README.md

-# This is my personal portfolio build using react & express
+# This is my personal portfolio build using react & nodejs